Research Engineering

 Principal Research Engineer

-He maintains his core science activities in mountain climate and Great Basin ecohydrology, and as PI or co-PI of over $33MM in grant-funded projects during the last five years.
+Scotty’s Ph.D. is in Geography and Business Administration from the University of Nevada, Reno.
+He maintains core science activities in mountain climate and Great Basin ecohydrology, as PI or co-PI of over $33MM in grant-funded projects since 2018.

 Garrett Blain-Castelli